DappDevs/presentations/intro.md

 Our Agenda for today is to present for 30-45 mins on some background information about what a dapp is and how to get started programming one.

-Additionally, we will go over the Ethereum framework, the specific tools in the ecosystem, as well as some examples of popular Ethereum dapps and what their use cases of Ethereum are.
+Next, we will go over the Ethereum dapp framework, and give a detailed background on the technology and how it works.

 Lastly, we will sum up a list of resources of where to get started learning more about the ecosystem, as well as how to get further involved with DappDevs and what this community means